How To Effectively Engage Sensory And Intuitive People - People Development Magazine

 Understanding whether you lean towards Sensing or Intuition can be immensely practical.
 It influences career choices, communication styles, and decision-making processes.
 For instance, a Sensing person might thrive in data-driven fields like accounting, while an Intuitive might find fulfilment in creative roles like marketing.

 In personal relationships, these differences can lead to misunderstandings.
 A Sensing partner might prefer discussing practical daily matters, while an Intuitive partner might enjoy exploring theoretical concepts.
-Recognizing these differences can foster better communication and understanding.
+Recognising these differences can foster better communication and understanding.

 I laughed and nodded.
-As you can see we are very different.
+As you can see, we are very different.
 When I was younger and less experienced, I might have felt she had deliberately rained on my parade.
 Older and wiser, I knew she was right.
 Our interaction demonstrated the harmony which can be achieved when both sensing and intuitive abilities are understood and honoured.

 Leaders who get the balance right will respect the preferences of both sensing and intuitive employees and:

-- Harness appropriate change strategies
+11. Harness appropriate change strategies.